soapjs/soap/README.md

     // 1.
 MongoSource: Represents the MongoDB collection using the MongoDB client.
     //    'CustomerMongoModel' refers to the model class that maps the MongoDB collection 'customers'.
     // 2.
 CustomerMongoMapper: Handles the mapping of data between the domain entity and the database model.
     // 3.
+MongoSessions: Represents the Mongo database session registry.
+    // 4.
 The 'modelClass' option specifies the model class that includes decorators for field mapping. const context = new Soap.DatabaseContext(
       new MongoSource<CustomerMongoModel>(mongoClient, 'customers'),
       new CustomerMongoMapper(),
+      new MongoSessions(),
       { modelClass: CustomerMongoModel }
     );